 Students who enroll in fewer than twelve graduate or upper-division units each quarter are considered part-time students.
-Students who are approved by their major department and by the dean of Graduate Studies for enrollment in a program of half-time study (maximum of six units or fewer) for reasons of occupation, family responsibilities or health, may be eligible for a reduction in fees.
+International students on F1 or J1 visas must be enrolled full-time each quarter.
+Students who are approved by their major department and by the dean of

+Graduate Studies for enrollment in a program of half-time study (maximum of six units or fewer) for reasons of occupation, family responsibilities or health, may be eligible for a reduction in fees.
 All other part-time students (7-11 units) pay the same fees as full-time students.

 Part-time study may be pursued in several masters' programs and a few Ph.D. programs at UCSD.
-In all instances, part-time students must satisfy the same admission requirements as fulltime students and are eligible, at the discretion of a department, for appointment to 25 percent time teaching or research assistantships.
+In all instances, part-time students must satisfy the same admission requirements as full-time students and are eligible, at the discretion of a department, for appointment to 25 percent time teaching or research assistantships.
 Admitted students must file the petition for half-time study with the Office of Graduate Studies and Research no later than the last day of the second week of the quarter to be eligible for a fee reduction.